Tuesday, March 24, 2026

 The CEO’s job: make the big bet and arbitrate across zones

-A credible portfolio playbook is ultimately a CEO tool.
-The CEO must place the big bet on the next growth engine—what “fuel growth to scale” means in that enterprise—and continually arbitrate between the zones as evidence evolves .
+A credible portfolio playbook ultimately is a CEO responsibility.
+The CEO must place the big bet on the next growth engine—what “fuel growth to scale” means in that enterprise—and continually arbitrate between the zones as evidence evolves.

 • where to invest and where to stop